zhengxinchang/excord-lr/README.md

 CC=/usr/bin/musl-gcc  cargo build --release --target=x86_64-unknown-linux-musl
 ```

-You can still build excord-lr in a normal way by this:
+You can also build excord-lr in a normal way by this:

 ```
  cargo build --release